electron/electron/docs/api/window-open.md

 # Opening windows from the renderer

-Often, developers will want to control how windows are created from trusted or untrusted content within a renderer.
+There are several ways to control how windows are created from trusted or untrusted content within a renderer.
 Windows can be created from the renderer in two ways:

 - clicking on links or submitting forms adorned with `target=_blank`
 - JavaScript calling `window.open()`

-By default, this results in the creation of a [`BrowserWindowProxy`](browser-window-proxy.md), a light wrapper around `BrowserWindow`.
+In non-sandboxed renderers, or when `nativeWindowOpen` is false (the default), this results in the creation of a [`BrowserWindowProxy`](browser-window-proxy.md), a light wrapper around `BrowserWindow`.

 However, when the `sandbox` (or directly, `nativeWindowOpen`) option is set, a `Window` instance is created, as you'd expect in the browser.
-For same-origin content, the new window is created within the same process, enabling the parent to affect the DOM directly.
+For same-origin content, the new window is created within the same process, enabling the parent to access the child window directly.
 This can be very useful for app sub-windows that act as preference panels, or similar, as the parent can render to the sub-window directly, as if it were a `div` in the parent.